+Other natural phrases are similarly misleading.
 The organic label doesn’t necessarily mean healthier and here’s why: Farmers who label their eggs “organic” have to follow guidelines in order to use this label.
 The chickens must be cage-free with outdoor access, fed an organic diet free of pesticides, and be free of antibiotics and growth hormones; however, there are industry loopholes.

 These chickens do live outside of small cages, but they are often kept in large, crowded enclosures.
 They’re not roaming spacious, grassy areas to find natural foods (insects and worms), and they are fed an unnatural grain-based diet, albeit organic and free of synthetic pesticides.
 Even the manner in which these eggs are sanitized is a gray area and the method is not transparent to buyers.
 Each state has its own cleaning regulations, and organic egg producers may use chemicals in the treatment process.
 Quite simply, the “organic” label doesn’t always reflect what buyers think they are getting.

-- When purchasing organic eggs, be sure to visit the egg scoreboard provided by The Cornucopia Institute: http://www.cornucopia.org/organic-egg-scorecard/.
-The scoreboard provides a wealth of knowledge about the most ethically and humanely sourced organic eggs on the market, which ones pass (or fail) as true certified organic with access to high-quality pastures/diet, and where to find them.
+- When purchasing organic eggs, be sure to visit the egg scoreboard provided by The Cornucopia Institute: https://www.cornucopia.org/scorecard/eggs/.
+The scoreboard provides a wealth of knowledge about the most ethically and humanely sourced organic eggs on the market, which ones pass (or fail) as true certified organic with access to high-quality pastures/diet/living conditions, and where to find them.

-“True” Free Range Chicken Eggs with Wiseman Family Practice.
+“True” Free Range (Pasture-Raised) Chicken Eggs with Wiseman Family Practice.
 Retrieved March 22, 2016 from https://www.youtube.com/watch?v=9tn4gvcjpy8.